 Surviving the first year of marriage is a great accomplishment.
 Simply because of the marriage adjustments you and your spouse will go through as a newly married couple.

-And like many newlyweds, our first year of marriage was not easy.
+Like many newlyweds, our first year of marriage was not easy.
 It seemed that it was all emergency mode.
 From one thing to another.

 If you feel overwhelmed, confused, or scared about surviving your first year of marriage, don’t worry.
 Below are 25 tips for newlyweds that will help you survive the first year of marriage.